shabeermothi/chinmaya-vrindavan-events/README.md

 #### How to run the project in local

-The below instruction assumes you have MongoDB running in your local in port 27107
+The below instruction assumes you have MongoDB running in your local in port 27107.

+Before setting up the project you will need to have the below installed
+- Git
+- Node.js

 Run the below commands in command line to setup the project in your local machine.